-Do you sell a self-service SaaS and do you think you will save time by using the same terms and conditions as those provided for a SaaS contracted by quotation?
+Do you sell a self-service SaaS and think you will save time by using the same terms and conditions as those drafted for a SaaS contracted by signed quotation?
 It is a mistake.
-You must adapt the terms and conditions to your sales funnel.
+You must adapt your T&Cs to your sales funnel.

 Two SaaS models, two different approaches